aleshaleksey/fansys23/09-races.md

 The base template allows the following:

-**Stat changes**: Add +2 or +1 to any number of stats to a total of +4 or less.
+- **Stat changes**: Add +2 or +1 to any number of stats to a total of +4 or less.
 For each point added to a stat, a point must be subtracted from another stat.
 After all additions and subtractions, the total must remain zero.

-**Size change:** Change size to small or large.
+- **Size change:** Change size to small or large.
 This comes with advantages and disadvantage.

-**Template points**: A template gains **8 template points**.
+- **Template points**: A template gains **8 template points** per template level.
+Thus a level 1 template has 8 template points, while a level 5 template has 40 template points.
 Template points may be spent in a packet, or one by one.

+___
+### Extra template traits by points

 #### One template point: